apache/cordova-docs/docs/en/edge/phonegap/compass/parameters/compassHeading.md

 Android Quirks
 --------------
-- trueHeading is not supported
+- trueHeading is not supported.
+It will report the same value as magneticHeading
+- headingAccuracy will always be 0 as there is no difference between the magneticHeading and trueHeading on Android.

 iOS Quirks
 ----------